ubco-cmps/data301_course/notes/week08/lab/README.md

 # Lab 7

-For this lab, you will need to open `Task1.ipynb` and `Task2.ipynb`; then follow the instructions within the Jupyter Notebook.
+For this lab, you will need to open the Jupyter notebooks then follow the instructions within.

 ## Submission Instructions